cmfcmf/MagicMouse/README.md

 ### `stderr`

 `stderr` is used for debugging only.
 The `run.js` script prints debug information to `stderr`, which is read by Squeak and written to the Transcript if the `Enable debug` option is set.

+## Installation for Developers

+The installation is a bit cumbersome at the moment:

+1. Install MagicMouse via Metacello like described above.
+This will also download necessary dependencies.
+2. Install MagicMouse via the Git Browser.
+3. Clone this repository using your command-line Git client (**not** Squit).
+Choose a different folder than when you cloned using Squit.
+4. Run `yarn install` within the cloned repository.
+You may need to install [Yarn](https://yarnpkg.com/lang/en/).
+5. Open the Squeak Perference Browser and
+   - Change the `Git Repository Path` in the MagicMouse category to match the location of the cloned repository.
+   - Check the `Do not use prebuilt binary` option.
+   - You probably also want to enable the `Enable debug` property to log debug output to the Transcript.